Coalitions in Routing Games: A Worst-Case Perspective: Model and Game Theoretic Formulations

 \subsection{Coalitional game}

 We proceed to formalize our coalitional game, by attributing a set of costs to every coalition $S \subseteq N$.
-Note that our standard cost functions represent a variety of costs, e.g., delay, which are not considered to be a commodity that users can freely transfer between themselves, hence we define a {\em Non-Transferable Utility} (NTU) Game \cite{Myerson}. \begin{definition} A NTU coalitional game consists of a mapping $V(\cdot)$ that assigns to each coalition $S \subseteq \cN$ a set of outcomes $V(S)\subseteq \mathbf{R}^{|S|}$, which is non-empty, closed and convex.\footnote{Note that \cite{Myerson} cites additional conditions, which trivially follow for our considered game. } \end{definition} A coalition behaves as a single user controlling the flow of its participants and $V(S)$ represents the set of feasible cost allocations that $S$ can achieve for itself.
-In section \ref{sec:coalitions} we define a {worst-case} representation of $V(S)$ for each coalition.
-A specific instance of an NTU game is when side payments are allowed, namely a {\em Transferable Utility} (TU) game. \begin{definition} A TU coalitional game consists of a function $v(\cdot)$ that assigns to each coalition $S \subseteq \cN$ a value $v(S) \in \mathbb{R}$. \end{definition} The value $v(S)$ denotes the cost of $S$ that can be achieved when side payments are allowed.
-In Section \ref{sec:coalitions} we will see how, in our context, we can consider a TU game by smartly exchanging flows between users.
+Note that our cost functions represent a variety of costs, e.g., delay, which are not considered to be a commodity that users can freely transfer between themselves, hence we define a {\em Non-Transferable Utility} (NTU) Game \cite{Myerson}, as follows. \begin{definition} A NTU coalitional game consists of a mapping $V(\cdot)$ that assigns to each coalition $S \subseteq \cN$ a set of outcomes $V(S)\subseteq \mathbf{R}^{|S|}$, which is non-empty, closed and convex.\footnote{In \cite{Myerson} additional conditions are cited, which trivially follow for our considered game. } \end{definition} A coalition behaves as a single user controlling the flow of its participants and $V(S)$ represents the set of feasible cost allocations that $S$ can achieve for itself.